RobertWesner/YouTube-Play-All/documentation/available-lists.md

 # Valid `list` GET-Parameters
 This is a collection of brute-forced playlists (HTTP status 200) for a given channel ID.

+> Thank you to [Bakr-Ali](https://github.com/Bakr-Ali) for pointing me towards [this resource](https://wiki.archiveteam.org/index.php/YouTube/Technical_details#Playlists).
+>
+> Initially all the information in this file were just brute forced prefixes.
+Make sure to take a look at the above link for any additional playlists and information.

 ```
 https://www.youtube.com/playlist?list=...
 https://www.youtube.com/watch?v=...&list=...